Tanupriya-Singh/Udacity-ML-Nanodegree-Projects/Supervised Learning/readme.md

-This project was designed to apply our knowledge of Supervised learning algorithms.
+**This project is designed to apply our knowledge of Supervised learning algorithms.
+**

 Things to learn: